-Jeffrey S. Podell has been a director of the Company since November 1993.
-Mr. Podell has been the Chairman of the Board and President of Newsote, Inc., a privately-held holding company, since 1989.
+Jeffrey S. Podell has been a director of the Company since November 1993 and is a private investor.
 Mr. Podell also serves as a director of Ladenburg Thalmann Financial Services Inc. Mr. Podell was a member of the New York State Bar Association from 1965 until March 2010.
-Mr. Podell's pertinent experience, qualifications, attributes and skills include managerial experience and the knowledge and experience he has attained through his service as a director of the Company and other publicly traded corporations.
+Mr. Podell's pertinent experience, qualifications, attributes and skills include managerial experience and the knowledge and experience he has attained through his service as a director of the Company and other publicly-traded corporations.